antoniocastajr/Marketing-Analyst/README.md

 The architecture of this project is based on **SQLite3, LangGraph, and Streamlit.** Data is stored in a relational SQLite3 database, and DuckDB is used to execute analytical queries on the database.
 LangGraph manages the workflow by representing it as a graph, allowing each agent to be activated or used based on the current state.
 The state stores relevant information for each agent, such as chat history, user inputs, boolean flags, and more.
 Streamlit is used to deploy interactive demos with minimal implementation overhead.

-As I mentioned previously, this project implements six distinct AI agents, each described below:
+In detail, this project implements six distinct AI agents, each described below:

 <p align="center">
 <img width="600" height="400" alt="Marketing" src="https://github.com/user-attachments/assets/11838a7b-bdeb-4368-bcf2-043ce4031df8" />